 Mention your niche expertise accurately in your Upwork profile: The more specific, the better.
 People who are willing to pay high for writers also look for expert-written content.

-Generally, people with the good budget who want quality content search for “[fitness] writers” before hiring one.
+Generally, people with good budget and in need of quality content search for “[fitness] writers” before hiring one.
 They seldom search for “article writers”.
 Having keywords related to your expertise in Upwork profile description works well to land good gigs.

 This is the only way to cut through the saturated freelancing world.